open-cluster-management-io/enhancements/enhancements/sig-architecture/70-spread-policy/README.md

 Then, a `EvenSpreadSelector` will run the following steps (each step is called `selectOne`) n times to select n clusters:

-1. Exclude the clusters whose selection would cause the violation to `maxSkew`.
+1. Exclude the clusters whose selection would cause the violation to `maxSkew` (with `whenUnsatisfiable: DoNotSchedule`).

 2. Calculate the spread score of each cluster according to the current skew.